kmaterna/Strain_2D/readme.md

 4.  <ins>gpsgridder</ins>: based on a thin-sheet elastic interpolation scheme from Sandwell, D. T., and P. Wessel (2016), Interpolation of 2-D vector data using constraints from elasticity, GRL.
 The implementation of the code is in GMT.
 Three additional config parameters are required to use this method.

-5. <ins>huang</ins>: the weighted nearest neighbor algorithm of Mong-Han Huang.
+5. <ins>huang</ins>: the weighted nearest neighbor algorithm of Mong-Han Huang and implemented in Handwerger, A. L., Huang, M. H., Fielding, E. J., Booth, A. M., & Bürgmann, R. (2019).
+A shift from drought to extreme rainfall drives a stable landslide to catastrophic failure.
+Scientific reports, 9(1), 1-12.
 Two additional config parameters are required to use this method.

 6.  <ins>tape</ins>: a wavelet-based matlab program from Tape, Muse, Simons, Dong, Webb, "Multiscale estimation of GPS velocity fields," Geophysical Journal International, 2009 (https://github.com/carltape/surfacevel2strain).
 Needs a matlab installation and some manual run steps.